-Everyone asks the question sooner or later :-) Why Cornflake?
+Everyone asks the question sooner or later :-) Why

-There's two answers, and sure, they're related.
-Actually there's three answers but for the third I just look confused and answer "why not?" :-)
+Actually there's three answers but for the third I just look confused and

 1987 - I was a first year Engineering student at Uni, full of the usual angst, not sure of my place in the world, or even really who I was.
 Driving to Uni each day, I went under a train underpass at the end of Selby Rd.
 Somebody had graffiti'd "I want to be A Cornflake" on the underpass.
 The A was the anarchy symbol.